okx/okexchain-docs/docs/concepts/governance/upgrade.md

   ]
 }
 ```
-OKExChain will generate a proposal-id to uniquely label the successfully submitted proposal.
+OEC will generate a proposal-id to uniquely label the successfully submitted proposal.
 The proposal_id of the proposal in this example is 1.
 Query proposal information:
 ```sh
 $ exchaincli query gov proposal 1
 {